PaperUnicorn/aquamarine/README.md

 # AQUAMARINE
 A Fancy Project Tracking Software.

 ## Getting started
-This project will only work with versions of node below 12.

 ### Prerequisites
-Need to have node @ 8.17.0 installed along with Postgresql and MongoDB
+Need to have node installed along with Postgresql

 ### Installing
 For a basic installation clone the project and in the root of the project do.